“Kendra. What’s that fucking thing in the middle of your living room?”

 “Oh my god, that’s creepier than if they crawled into your house and started vomiting spiders.”

 “It was so great!
 I tried to talk to them, and everything they had to say was along the lines of ‘Ŵ€ŁĆØΜ€ ŦØ ĦỮΜΔŇ ŞŦŘΔŇǤ€ŘVƗŁŁ€, ŇØŘΜΔŁ ĦỮΜΔŇ.’
 And when they’re not like that, they’re talking like they’re in a Nancy Drew book or some shit.
 Like, ‘ZOINKS, IT WAS OLD MAN McJURBEN UNDER THE MASK THE WHOLE TIME!
 AND HE’S GIVING THE KIDS POT!!!'”
 I.e., for Kendra, the slang refers to handing out bubble solution.

 “Ok, both of those are pretty fucking great,” Wyatt agreed.

 “And then I came home from work—this is after they left and I went to work—I came home to a note saying the government confiscated my fridge because they detected trace amounts of controlled substances.
 There were controlled substances in the fruitcake!
 Fucking epic!”

 “So.”
-Wyatt brought the glass for his EAPA to the sink, where it vanished immediately.
+Wyatt brought his empty glass to the sink, where it vanished immediately.
 “You’re saying the texts have something to do with how the neighbors are acting?”